This mouthwatering Double Chocolate Pudding Pie is creamy and delicious with a graham cracker crust finishing it off!

 The only problem I had with this recipe was that the graham cracker crust didn’t come up the edges high enough and wasn’t as thick as I would have liked.
 I noticed some of the other members had the same problem.
 Next time I’ll double the amount of graham crackers and hopefully that will supply enough crust.
 I made this 2 days ago and there are only 2 pieces of pie left!
 It is that good, pretty much irresistible.

-Double Chocolate Pudding Pie
+How to make Double Chocolate Pudding Pie

 14 graham cracker squares (7 full sheets)